cosmos/sdk-tutorials/academy/4-my-own-chain/events.md

 ![Live values of event in debug mode](/go_test_debug_event_attributes.PNG)

-Now, about the event emitted during a move, it is a bit unexpected.
-In a _move_ unit test two actions happen, a _create_ and a _move_.
+Now, about the event emitted during a move.
+It may seem a bit unexpected.
+In a _move_ unit test, two actions happen, a _create_ and a _move_.
 However, in the setup of this test, you do not create blocks, but instead _only_ hit your keeper.
 So the context collects events but does not flush them.
 This is why you need to test only for the latter attributes, and verify an array slice that discards the events that originate from the _create_ action: `event.Attributes[6:]`.
 This gives the test:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/792d879/x/checkers/keeper/msg_server_play_move_test.go#L103-L128]
 func TestPlayMoveEmitted(t *testing.T) {